 While using the type tool, if you enter a character that doesn't exist in your font, most desktop apps would switch the font to something else.
 To prevent this, do not enter any characters that don't exist in your font.
 See this gif to learn about various different methods of copying the characters in your font.

-To prevent browsers from loading an older version of the icons, it is necessary to make the URLs look different while still pointing to the same files.
+To prevent browsers from loading an older version of the icons from the cache, it is necessary to make the URLs look different while still pointing to the same (updated) files.
 This technique is often called "cache busting".
-With cache busting in place, you could set far-future cache headers on your server for better performance.
+With cache busting in place, we can take advantage of far-future expiration headers for better performance and lower bandwidth usage.

 You can use the "Import to Set" option from the menu on top right of each set to import your SVGs to existing sets.
 You can also drag your files and drop them in the area that appears on top and around each set.

 See this pen.
 The default value for "vertical-align" is "baseline".
 Changing the font-family of only the pseudo element will result in elements with differing fonts.
 Different fonts can have different font metrics and different baselines.
-In order for different baselines to align, the overall height of the element has to increase.
+In order for different baselines to align, the overall height of the element has to increase, which is undesirable.